-Oil and Gas Expenditures
+Oil and Gas Capital Expenditures

 Number of Wells Placed on Production

-Crude oil wells: The number of crude oil wells placed on production in Alberta totalled 1745 wells in 2019, down from 1967 wells in 2018.
+Crude oil wells: In 2021, 1765 crude oil wells were placed on production in Alberta, up from 1061 wells in 2020.

-Forecast for 2020 to 2029
+Forecast for 2022 to 2031

 Oil Sands Capital Expenditures

-Forecast for 2020 to 2029
+Forecast for 2022 to 2031

-Oil sands capital expenditures in 2020 are forecast to range between Cdn$9.2 billion and Cdn$10.5 billion.
-The change in year-over-year expenditures reflects the uncertainty with several large projects advancing and deferrals of turnaround programs.
-With improved prices and restored production anticipated after 2020, oil sands capital expenditures are projected to increase to about Cdn$13.3 billion in 2021; however, investment will reman relatively low when compared with the last decade.
+Oil sands capital expenditures are forecast to reach Cdn$11.6 billion in 2022.
+With improved prices and restored production anticipated in 2022 and onwards, oil sands capital expenditures are projected to increase to Cdn$12.3 billion in 2023.